Procedural Justice Training: Crisis De-Escalation and Confronting Racial Bias

 - Each module is two hours and contains one or two courses for a total duration of two hours.

 - We recommend completing all courses in a module at the same time

 - Practice skills and techniques in a hands-on, scenario-based training session.

 - Receive Certificate of Completion.

-Introduction and Overview to Blue Courage: The Heart and Mind of the Guardian
+Introduction and Overview to Blue Courage: The Heart and Mind of the Guardian (one hour)

 Highlights the importance of respect, service, justice and fundamental fairness in maintaining the nobility of policing.
 Emphasis is placed on strong customer service and understanding the value of building and maintaining relationships with people in the community.
 Explore how collaborative partnerships between police and community members are necessary to facilitate communication and problem-solving in order to decrease crime, as well as the fear of crime.

 Prior Service, Cleveland Heights Police Department